- WHAT DO CARPENTER ANTS LOOK LIKE?

 - CONTACT US

 Carpenter Ants are one of the largest ants we have in the United States.
 Their range is throughout our country.
-Typically you’ll know you have carpenter ants because you’ll start noticing large, black ants foraging randomly on or around the home.
+Typically you’ll know you have carpenter ants because you’ll start noticing large, black ants foraging randomly on, in or around the home.

-In addition to the traditional large Black Carpenter Ant, there is the Florida Carpenter Ant.
-These ants are smaller, travel less than their cousins, and have a wide range of colors including yellow, red, light to dark brown and black.
-Carpenter Ants are unique.
-Regardless of which carpenter ant you have, their characteristics will include:
+The second most common species is the Florida Carpenter Ant.
+These ants are a bit smaller, travel less than their cousins, and have a wide range of colors including yellow, red, light to dark brown and black.

 1) Scent trails which may be hundreds of feet in length (expect to see only a few ants on this trail at any given moment).